vishalbelsare/latigo/README.md

 The scheduler will produce one "task description" for each prediction to be made.
 The task description will contain the following:
 - Timespan for prediction
 - The sensor_data tags to predict for
-- The gordo config for the prediction ("machine" to use (combination of model and parameters))
+- The Gordo config for the prediction (which "Gordo machine" to use)

 The scheduler will produce these tasks according to the schedule and feed them into an event hub.